-Athens, the captivating capital of Greece, where ancient history meets modern allure.
+Athens, the captivating capital of Greece, is where ancient history meets modern allure.

-One day in Athens is a very short amount of time – you could spend a month there and not get bored – but with a well-planned itinerary, it is still enough time to see most major Athens attractions and landmarks.
+You could spend a month in Athens and not get bored – but with a well-planned itinerary, it is still enough time to see most major Athens attractions and landmarks.

 In order to ensure that you maximise your time in Athens, I’ve created this Athens 1 day itinerary to help you make the most of your time in the Greek capital.

 This itinerary will allow you to immerse yourself in Athens’ rich heritage, savour its culinary delights, and explore its coolest neighbourhoods.

 So, grab a notebook and pen, because we’re about to get into it.